x753/UnityDoorstop-PEAK/README.md

 ***

 Doorstop is a tool to execute managed .NET assemblies inside Unity as early as possible.
 **This is a total rewrite of UnityDoorstop 3.
 See [list of breaking changes](CHANGES.md) for more information.**

+## Fork information

+This fork is specifically made for the game PEAK.
+It offers a signature-based in-memory patch to the UnityPlayer to bypass the `-force-vulkan` parameter.
+This aims to replace https://github.com/CyR1en/UnityPlayerPatcher.
+Additional configuration is added for flexibility (see configuration below).

 ## Features